What Should be Included in a Will

 Your Assets

-For tax purposes, many probate assets may need to have their value assessed.
+For tax purposes, many assets may need to have their value assessed.

 Make sure you include assets you may not have considered, such as cryptocurrency or stored biological material, and what you would like to do with them.